 In our audit of expected loss allowance, we evaluated and tested the design and effectiveness of controls for quality assurance relating to the applied assumptions and models used in the calculations.
-Furthermore, we tested assessments with elements of management the input used in the model-based calculation of allowances as well as the individually calculated allowances.
+Furthermore, we tested the input used in the model-based calculation of allowances as well as the individually calculated allowances.